sbarthelemy/arboris-python/doc/intro.rst

 There are still areas where arboris-python is behind:

 - python as no integrated debugger,

-- fewer collisions are handled (it's easy to fix),
+- fewer collisions are implemented (it's easy to fix),
+- fewer contact models are implemented (it's not hard to fix),
 - there is no visco-elastic constraint,
 - there is no kinematic (or 0-degree) robot,

-- the python version has been less tested by real users.
+- the python version has been less tested by real users,

-- the python version has no gui to set the posture
+- the python version has no gui to set the posture.